Is Yawning In Babies Normal?

 Dr S P Senthil Kumar, Paediatric, Columbia Asia Hospitals, Whitefield, Bengaluru, says, “Yawning is a natural response to tiredness, sleeplessness.
 When your baby yawns, she breathes in deeply with her open mouth.
 By doing that, she fills her lungs with air.
 Babies start yawning inside the womb too, as early as 11 weeks old babies are seen yawning in sonography when they are inside the womb.”

 He adds, “Just like adults, babies also yawn when they are tired or sleepy.
 Sometimes, we yawn when we are bored too.
 Babies are no different, they yawn out of boredom too.”

 It is also said that by yawning we take in more oxygen when there is a need for more in our body, however, real reasons behind yawning are still not known.

 Have you noticed that yawning is contagious?
 It is said that you can even start yawning if you see or even hear someone else yawning.
 But, it may not be true when it comes to babies.
 Children under four years do not yawn seeing or hearing other's yawning.
 Also, children with autism symptoms do not get affected by contagious yawning.

 You may also notice that most of your baby’s yawns are accompanied by watery eyes and sighs.
-Now, new studies suggest that we may yawn to cool off our overheated brain.

 It is not necessary that your few-weeks-old baby should yawn.
 If your baby is sleeping almost 12-14 hours in a day, most likely, he will not yawn.